Adrian-Pinto/rviewer-spotlist-api/README.md

 [^ Go top](#spotlist-api)
 ## Usage

 > The {domain-name} by default is http://localhost:3001.
-Moreover to be able to use all of this endpoints you need to provide a basic authentication in the header of the request.
+To use all of this endpoints you need to provide a basic authentication in the header of the request.
+You con find on  [users.json](data/users.json)

 ### Postman
 You can find postman collection file on [doc folder](./doc/spotlist.postman_collection.json)